Tenant Protection Ordinance - Implemented in 2017

 BRHC Position: We support fair and proper notification of a tenant's right to enter into the agreement as well as their right to consult an attorney.
 We remain undecided (yet cautious) about the proposed time in which to rescind the agreement.
 We are always opposed to any additional "busywork" given to the Rent Board that is unnecessary and only further helps to inflate their budget.
 The position that no department should take on unnecessary work was supported by Councilmember Capitelli when he noted that the referral by City Manager should not include the RSB's collection of copies of the agreement.

 Status: This proposal was pushed off for a number of months by Council.
-Once it was finally brought forth, Councilmembers had too many concerns about the issues raised by the Coalition and not enough time to discuss it that they just voted it down.
+Once it was finally brought forth, Councilmembers had too many concerns about the issues raised by the Coalition and not enough time to discuss it so they voted it down.
+Author of the proposal is set to retire from Council at the end of 2018.

-Section 8 Anti-Discrimination Ordinance - First Reading Completed
+Section 8 Anti-Discrimination Ordinance - Implemented in 2017

 Overview: Pro-tenant City Council members and the Mayor report that "certain landlords have actively denied renting units to tenants based on their source of income" which includes Section 8.
 Landlords do have the right to set certain financial requirements that a prospective tenant must meet in order to rent.
 Most landlords use financial criteria to help ascertain whether a tenant is likely to be able to pay their rent, especially in a market where a tenant can easily pay more than the national recommended average of 33% of gross income going towards rent.
 But City Council thinks the primary reason Section 8 tenants are being discriminated against is because part of the income comes from a subsidized source.